denizTutuncu/Movie_reviews_app_folder/README.md

 ### Instructions

-1. Set-up your local Solana development environment (Devnet) using the instructions mentioned in the buildspace module.
+1. Set-up your local Solana development environment.
 2. Run `cargo build-bpf` in the `movie_review_comments` directory to build the BPF programs.
 3. Run command `solana program deploy ./target/deploy/movie_review_comments.so` to deploy the program.
 4. You will get a Program Id that can be used to communicate with the onchain program.
 * You can use either devnet or local cluster to deploy your program.
-(I've used devnet to deploy my program)
+(I've used devnet to deploy my program.)

 Setting up client to test the program